elegant-scipy/elegant-scipy/markdown/ch6.markdown

 ![network hairball](https://upload.wikimedia.org/wikipedia/commons/9/90/Visualization_of_wiki_structure_using_prefuse_visualization_package.png)
 **Graph created by Chris Davis.
 [CC-BY-SA-3.0](https://commons.wikimedia.org/wiki/GNU_Free_Documentation_License).**

-One way is to put nodes that share many links close together, and it turns out that this can be done by using the second-smallest eigenvalue of the Laplacian matrix, and its corresponding eigenvector, which is so important it has its own name: the
+One way is to put nodes that share many links close together.
+It turns out that this can be done by using the second-smallest eigenvalue of the Laplacian matrix, and its corresponding eigenvector, which is so important it has its own name: the